 Lava rock offering

-A lava rock, symbolic of the moment you made a commitment to each other, is wrapped in a ti leaf and left at the ceremony site as an offering commemorating your union.
+A lava rock, symbolic of the moment you made a commitment to each other, is wrapped in a ti leaf and left at the ceremony site.
+This is done both as an offering commemorating the sacred union and a symbol of the relationship's strength.

 About the Author